IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ![Overall configuration diagram](../../images/vis-manual/en/whole_image.png)

-### 2. Data required to use IoT.kyoto VIS
+### 2. Data required to use IoT.kyoto VIS.

-(Ex) Data required for IoT devices that output temperature and illuminance
+(Ex) Data required for IoT devices that output temperature and illuminance.

--   **ID and time stamp identifying the IoT device is required**
+-   **ID and time stamp identifying the IoT device is required.**
 -   In the table below, temperature and light are the measured values output from the IoT device.
 -   These data measured by the IoT device are created in DynamoDB table by [[Step 1] DynamoDB construction](#step1), and the data is written to the table.
 In addition, you can make a graph in real time by setting in [[Step 4] Visualize on graph screen](#step4).